jkingportfolio/ci_pp5_tick_it_react/README.md

 30. As the site owner, I would want to validate users' data entries on sign up so that users can create a log in which meets the requirements.
 31. As the site owner, I would want to ensure only logged in users can post from their account and edit their profile so that data privacy is ensured.
-32. As the site owner, I would want to have the ability to remove posts so that I can keep the app clean and friendly.
+32. As the site owner, I would want to have the ability to remove tasks and task comments so that I can keep the app clean and friendly.
 33. As the site owner, I would want the site to be fully responsive so that users can use it across multiple devices and create a good user experience.
 34. As the site owner, I would want to use the app search function so that I can search for particular tasks by their title.
 35. As the site owner, I would want a 404 error page so that users do not have to use the back navigation button if an error occurs.